jackbaty/archive.baty.net/content/about/index.md

 I blog here at [baty.net](https://www.baty.net/) ✒️.
 I write about photography, blogging, analog tools, productivity, software, you name it.

-I also write daily, in public, using TiddlyWiki at [Rudimentary Lathe](https://rudimentarylathe.org).
+I take notes, daily, in public, using TiddlyWiki at [Rudimentary Lathe](https://rudimentarylathe.wiki).

 You can email me at [jack@baty.net](mailto:jack@baty.net) ✉️.
 I still like receiving email!